-The vishkanya, deadly and beautiful assassins, were developed in ancient India to end conflict between kings without widespread violence.
-According to the ancient literature, one way of grooming a girl was to dose her with poison a bit at a time, until she built up an immunity to it.
-She would then be sent into an enemy camp or tasked with getting close to a rival king, administering poison to him while being able to eat and drink from the same vessels to allay suspicion.
-In other cases, the girl might be purposely infected with a poison (spread through blood or sexual contact) or an infectious disease, before being dispatched to the rival capital or camp.
+The vishkanya, deadly and beautiful assassins, were developed in ancient India to end the conflict between kings without widespread violence.
+According to ancient literature, one way of grooming a girl was to dose her with poison a bit at a time until she built up an immunity to it.
+She would then be sent into an enemy camp or tasked with getting close to a rival king, administering poison to him while eating and drinking from the same vessels to allay suspicion.
+In other cases, the girl might be purposely infected with a poison (spread through blood or sexual contact) or an infectious disease before being dispatched to the rival capital or camp.

-The Werwolves were a group of around 5,000 volunteers selected from the most promising members of Hitler Youth and the Waffen SS.
-They were trained in sabotage and silent killing then were left behind in territories taken from Nazi control and placed in Allied hands.
-While there are a few, sporadic reports of Werwolf cells being effective, they were, for the most part, crippled by many of the same problems that plagued the mainstream Nazi armies at the end of the war.
+The Werwolves were a group of around 5,000 volunteers selected from the most promising members of the Hitler Youth and the Waffen SS.
+They were trained in sabotage and silent killing, and then they were left behind in territories taken from Nazi control and placed in Allied hands.
+While there are a few sporadic reports of Werwolf cells being effective, they were, for the most part, crippled by many of the same problems that plagued the mainstream Nazi armies at the end of the war.

 7Sarasota Assassination Society